ralph-cmyk/Chrome-Issue-Reporter/README.md

 4. The browser action popup shows the captured context, lets you edit the issue title and body, and submit the issue directly to GitHub.
 After submission the popup links to the newly created issue.

-> **Alternative:** You can also sign in using a Personal Access Token instead of the Device Flow.
-> Create one at [github.com/settings/tokens](https://github.com/settings/tokens/new) with `repo` scope
-> and enter it in the Options page.

 ## Permissions and privacy